-Written by Ryan on Friday the 11th of August 2017.
+Written by Active Minds on Friday the 11th of August 2017.

 As we get older, our memory often worsens, it is, unfortunately, a natural part of the aging process.
 In fact, for people over the age of 65, almost 40% of them will experience some form of memory loss, known as ‘age-associated memory impairment’.
 However, how do we know when ‘normal’ memory loss becomes a problem?
 In other words, how can we tell if we have started to develop dementia?

 The main difference is in the type of memory loss you are experiencing.
 Is it occasional lapses of memory that have very little impact on your day?
 Or a more fundamental, debilitating memory loss that disrupts your work, hobbies and relationships?
 Similarly, age-related memory loss doesn’t tend to get that much worse over time, whilst dementia will continue to worsen over months and years.